linkeddatacenter/kees/README.md

 are populated from datasets available in the web or by reasonings.
 A knowledge base is often implemented with **Graph database** and it is composed by the union of all REF triples contained in a set of disjoined Named Graphs.

-The **KEES Language Profile** is a collection of information that represents the vocabulary that describes the knowledge base content; more of less is the _TBox_ knowledge base partition.
+The **KEES Language Profile** is  the vocabulary that describes the knowledge base content; more of less is the _TBox_ knowledge base partition.
 Any knowlege should contain a language profile.  _KEES Language Profile_ reuses some terms from existing vocabularies, eventually adding some restrictions in term usage.

 KEES Language Profile terms have been taken from the following vocabularies: